lberge17/roster-api/README.md

 ### Gems - Rack API
 - rack (for http requests)
-- rack cors (for enabling cross-origin resource sharing)
+- rack-cors (for enabling cross-origin resource sharing)
 - shotgun (alternative to using rackup command so you don't have to restart server every time you make a change)

 ## Setting up Environment File